KunjShah95/studylm/ai-notebook-backend/README.md

 - React (Vite) frontend in `frontend-react/` for the UI (upload, status, chat with citations, notes, notebooks, study tools).
 If built, backend serves it at `/app`.
 - Optional Streamlit UI in `streamlit_app/`.

+### Features
+- Upload PDFs and ask questions with citations
+- Upload images (PNG/JPG) — OCR extracts text and indexes it
+- Ingest links (web pages or YouTube).
+We fetch readable text or transcripts and index them
 ## Requirements

 - Python 3.11+